SamBaS: Sampling-Based Stochastic Block Partitioning: Background and Related Work

 \subsection{Stochastic Blockmodels}

 Stochastic Blockmodels~(SBMs) are a set of graph models that can be used to generate and perform inference on graphs.
 They represent the graph as a matrix of probabilities of edges existing between communities.
-The simplest SBM is a matrix $B \in \mathbb{R}^{C \times C}$, where $C$ is the number of communities represented in the blockmodel, and $B_{i,j}$ is the probability of any given edge being between a vertex in community $i$ and a vertex in community $j$.
-Given that $n_i$ and $n_j$ refer to the number of vertices in communities $i$ and $j$, respectively, how well a blockmodel represents a given graph $G$ can be calculated using the unnormalized log-likelihood of the graph given the model via the following equation~\cite{Karrer2011StochasticNetworks}:
+How well a blockmodel represents a graph $G$ can be calculated using the unnormalized log-likelihood of the graph given the model, $L(G|B)$.
+For the variant of blockmodel we use in this manuscript, the Degree-Corrected SBM~(DCSBM), the nonparametric $L(G|B)$ is calculated using the following equation~\cite{Peixoto2017NonparametricModel}:

-This simple model, however, assumes degree heterogeneity between the vertices in the graph, and thus fails to accurately model real-world data.
-The Degree-Corrected SBM~(DCSBM) addresses this assumption.
-In the DCSBM, the probability of an edge between two vertices, $v_i$ and $v_j$ in communities $i$ and $j$, respectively, also depends on the degrees of $v_i$ and $v_j$.
-Given that $e_{i,out}$ refers to the total number of outgoing edges from the vertices in community $i$, and $e_{j,in}$ is the total number of incoming edges to the vertices in community $j$, the unnormalized log-likelihood of the graph $G$ given the DCSBM is calculated via the following equation~\cite{Karrer2011StochasticNetworks}:

-The above formulation is parametric in the sense that the number of communities making up the blockmodel $B$ needs to be known beforehand.
-Given that $M_{k,l}$ is the adjacency matrix term corresponding to vertices $v_k$ and $v_l$, $d_{k,out}$ and $d_{k,in}$ refer to the out- and in-degree of vertex $v_k$, respectively, the nonparametric log-likelihood of the DCSBM is calculated via the following equation~\cite{Peixoto2017NonparametricModel}: